 REINSTATING MODERN-DAY GLASS STEAGALL

 WE will work to reinstate Glass-Steagall which will separate commercial banking activity with investment banking activity.
 We will also work with Congress to break up the big banks because the banks have too much power that if they were to go underwater again by engaging in risky or fraudulent betting, millions of people will suffer just as we saw in the 2008 financial crisis where subprime mortgages were being lent out to borrowers who were being preyed upon as they weren't aware of the risks and fine print of the subprime mortgages they were taking on.
 6 U.S. financial institutions currently own assets worth 57% of the entire U.S. GDP, that's a lot of power and leeway for them to make decisions on the people's behalf.
 In addition, we would also work to amend/create legislation to jail bankers who commit fraud and take advantage of the American people just to boost their bottom-line.

 WE will protect the right of seniors to retire with Social Security.
-WE oppose cutting benefits or raising the retirement age.
+We will increase social security monthly payments to seniors as the average monthly payments of $1,404 is not enough to take care of living expenses and the ability to live with dignity during retirement.
+We also oppose cutting benefits or raising the retirement age.
 WE will work to lift the cap on taxable income that goes towards social security for our elders.
 Currently, someone who makes $118,500 a year pays the same amount into social security as a billionaire.
 We will remove the cap so that the wealthy pay the same share of their income.
 This will also expand the life and solvency of the Social Security fund for more than 60 years.

 TAXING CAPITAL GAINS AT ORDINARY INCOME